 Dunn Brothers Coffee

 Founded in 1987, Dunn Brothers Coffee is known for its small batches of coffee roasted every day in-store.
 None of the beans and grinds they use in the store are ever more than five days old.
 The company partners with World Coffee Research (WRC) and Alight to support the growth, protection, and enhancement of supplies for the families who produce quality coffee worldwide.

 The Coffee Beanery

 Founded in 1976, the Coffee Beanery says it came into existence before Americans knew the term “specialty coffee.”
 They are known for their family business approach and exceptional coffee.
-A promising franchisee has to invest $338,500-$501,500.
 The company also has a program that allows customers to sell its coffee for fundraising projects and allows them to keep 40% of the profits.

 Coffee franchises can be a good investment for the right person.
 There is a strong demand, it’s a fun business to own and offers scalability.
 But before jumping into any franchise investment, it is important to seek the professional advice of a franchise consultant, who can help you determine if franchising is right for you.

 Copyright © FranchiseWire.
 All rights reserved.